DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-model.md

         - View source (Vega-Lite JSON)
         - View compiled Vega (JSON)
         - Open in [Vega Editor](https://vega.github.io/editor/#/) :octicons-link-external-24:{ alt="External link" title="External link" }

+### Troubleshooting

+You may encounter various errors instead of calibration results.

+One example is `AssertionError: underflow in dt 0.0` and can be caused by an input model configuration that is too far from any solution.
+Consider checking whether the parameter values of the configuration can produce outcomes consistent or on the same order of magnitude as corresponding features in the calibration dataset.